ralf-boltshauser/next-app-starter/README.md

 ### Prio

-- [ ] paste a fancy dashboard from shadcn into the app route
-- [x] tooltip btn
-- [ ] SEO
-- [ ] think about how to add a blog / docs (should it be a separate app? or just a route? maybe zones?)
-- [ ] find beautiful charting library, maybe shadcn has one
 - [ ] think about onboarding process that the user can go through and supply more data
+- [ ] think about user instructions for the app

 ### Backlog

 - [ ] should be able to reach contact and about etc when signed in? -> either duplicate this to both, or find a better solution with the parallel routes in terms of figuring out and then displaying conditionally useSelectedLayoutSegment
 - [ ] build an actual app
+- [ ] think about how to add a blog / docs (should it be a separate app? or just a route? maybe zones?)
+- [ ] SEO
 - [ ] implement onboarding system
 - [ ] proper mobile support
 - [ ] think about community features